What is Beckwith-Wiedemann Syndrome ?

 ABDOMINAL WALL DEFECTS

-If an omphalocele is present, surgery will be required soon after birth and an umbilical hernia may also sometimes need correction.
-Constipation may require medication.
+If an exomphalos is present, surgery will be required soon after birth and an umbilical hernia may also sometimes need correction.

 Surgery may be necessary to reduce the tongue size.
-In some cases the tongue is accommodated successfully in the mouth as the child grows but often the lower jaw is pushed forward.
+In some cases the tongue is accommodated successfully in the mouth as the child grows but often the lower jaw can be pushed forward.
 Some operations for tongue reduction are done before the child is a year old.
 Speech therapy may be necessary in some cases.
-All BWS children should be reviewed by a craniofacial team (surgeon, orthodontist and speech therapist) familiar with BWS.
+BWS children should be considered for review by a craniofacial team (surgeon, orthodontist and speech therapist) familiar with BWS.
 The national service for macroglossia for BWS children in the UK is Great Ormond Street Hospital.
 Please see: www.gosh.nhs/health-professionals/clinical-specialities/speech-and-language-therapy-information-for-health-professionals/services-we-provide/multidisciplinary-macroglossia-service-for-children-with-BWS

 This will require surgery to remove the affected kidney and possibly chemotherapy and radiotherapy.